abailly/abailly.github.io/posts/mirage-os-newbie.md

 ## Takeaways

 * MirageOS is quite well-packaged and thought out and mostly works out-of-the-box as advertised.
 The documentation is detailed and takes the newbie by the hand through the various steps one needs to build all the examples.
-All in all the "developer experience" is better than with [HaLVM](),
+All in all the "developer experience" is better than with [HaLVM](https://github.com/GaloisInc/HaLVM),
-* I was mostly frustrated by my lack of knowledge and understanding of Xen platform and virtual networking and I am indebted to people from the [MirageOS mailing list]() and [IRC Channel]() for their help,
+* I was mostly frustrated by my lack of knowledge and understanding of Xen platform and virtual networking and I am indebted to people from the [MirageOS mailing list](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel) and [IRC Channel #mirage](http://freenode.net/) for their help,
 * I was also limited by my lack of knowledge of OCaml, but working with MirageOS is a good incentive to learn the language which seems interesting and somehow *feels*  different from Haskell while sharing a lot of concepts..
 Finding documentation on OCaml is pretty straightforward and idioms are close enough to Haskell I was not too far off most of the time...

 ## Next steps

 I really think the unikernel paradigm could be as important a shift as containers and dockers have been in the last couple of years and as such I really want to keep investigating what MirageOS and HaLVM have to offer.
 To the best of my understanding there seems to be two different approaches to unikernels:

 * A *bottom-up*, *language-agnostic* and *system-based* approach which produces unikernels for any or most kind of unix binaries by stripping down a stock OS and packing it along with adapted libs with the target process.
-This approach is merely an extension of the existing containers paradigm and is exemplified by [Rump kernels]() and [OSv](),
+This approach is merely an extension of the existing containers paradigm and is exemplified by [Rump kernels](http://rumpkernel.org/) and [OSv](http://osv.io/),
 * A *top-down* and *language-centric* approach exemplified by Mirage and HaLVM where system-level components are actually written in the language thus providing all the benefits of tight integration and focus, and packed with a custom minimalistic OS.

 Obviously, the former approach definitely requires less effort and allows one to produce unikernels in a very short time span by simply repackaging existing applications and services.
 The latter approach is more demanding as it requires expertise in a specific language and building all the needed components, sometimes from scratch, to provide low-level services otherwise provided by standard system libraries.
 I don't have much rational arguments, beyond those provided in Mirage's own documentation, to back my personal preference for the latter: I might be biased by my interest in functional programming languages, especially strongly typed ones, and the somewhat childish desire to master every single part of the system stack.

 What I want to do know is:

-* Write a truly useful service that could be unikernelised in OCaml: To build on some previous experiments in the domain of distributed consensus, I think having a unikernel-based Raft implementation could be a challenging and interesting next step,
+* Write a truly useful service that could be unikernelised in OCaml: To build on some previous experiments in the domain of distributed consensus, I think having a unikernel-based Raft implementation could be a challenging and interesting next step.
+Another potentially interesting use case would be to build unikernels for serverless tasks dispatched with something like [AWS Lambda](http://aws.amazon.com/fr/documentation/lambda/) but this is not possible,
-* Experiment more with [solo5](), a companion project of Mirage whose goal is to allow running Mirage unikernels on top of non-Xen hypervisors, like qemu and VirtualBox,
+* Experiment more with [solo5](https://github.com/djwillia/solo5), a companion project of Mirage whose goal is to allow running Mirage unikernels on top of non-Xen hypervisors, like qemu and VirtualBox,
 * Experiment with deployment of unikernels on cloud providers.
-There is some documentation and script already available to [deploy to AWS]() which I would like to try.
+There is some documentation and script already available to [deploy to AWS](https://mirage.io/wiki/xen-boot) which I would like to try.